-To promote the employability of SPC students, the college is placing a growing emphasis on the alignment of workforce programs with third-party industry certifications.
-Faculty members are encouraged to obtain and maintain current industry certifications to ensure course curricula and activities are aligned accordingly.
-More than \$100,000 has been allocated to purchase test vouchers for students to take industry certification exams associated with certificate, degree and workforce training.
-An industry certification testing center is located at the EpiCenter and test-preparation courses are available through the Workforce and Professional Development Department.
+To promote the employability of SPC students, the college continues to emphasize the alignment of workforce programs with third-party industry certifications.
+Program administrators and faculty continually analyze and adjust curricula to align with appropriate certifications.
+Faculty members are encouraged to obtain and maintain current industry certifications to ensure activities are aligned accordingly.
+Nearly \$100,000 has been allocated to purchase test vouchers and test-preparation resources for students to take industry certification exams associated with certificate, degree and workforce training.
+The college recently moved the industry certification testing center from the EpiCenter to a larger facility at the Allstate Center to increase the capacity of certification test administration.